 Recently Adazing shared a series of tips to advise aspiring writers with a mixture of practical ideas and mentalities.
-I loved the ideas and was inspired to take it further.
+I loved the ideas and was inspired to take them further.

 After all, I’ve had the pleasure of contributing my ideas to the Adazing audience in the past.
 It’s my mission through Kindlepreneur and The Book Marketing Show to serve the author community.